 Broc Hite is native to the Mid-Hudson River Valley of New York State.
-He started playing the piano at age 9, and became weekly organist at a small United Methodist Church at age 15.
-He spent his first two undergraduate years at New England Conservatory of Music in Boston, where he studied piano with Veronica Jochum and piano pedagogy with Jean Stackhouse.
+He started playing the piano at age nine and became the regular organist at a small United Methodist Church at age 15.
+He spent his first two undergraduate years at the New England Conservatory of Music in Boston, where he studied piano with Veronica Jochum and piano pedagogy with Jean Stackhouse.

-He earned his Bachelor of Fine Arts degree in Piano Performance from Purchase College in Purchase, New York, studying under German Diez, chamber music with Yehudi Wyner, and organ with Robert Fertitta.
-For two years following his graduation from Purchase, he taught piano at the Rockland Conservatory of Music, a nationally-affiliated Community Music School and a partner of Rockland Community College, in Rockland County, New York.

-He continued his studies with a Master of Music in Piano Accompanying from The Juilliard School in New York City, studying with Marshall Williamson and Margo Garrett, and taking part in classes with Samuel Sanders and Jonathan Feldman.
-While at Juilliard, he performed with instrumental and vocal majors and collaborated with members of the Juilliard Opera Center.
-He performed several times on classical music stations WNCN, now a hard-rock station, and WQXR, then the classical radio station of the New York Times and now an NPR affiliate.
+He continued his studies with a Master of Music in Piano Accompanying (Collaborative Piano) from The Juilliard School in New York City, studying with Marshall Williamson and Margo Garrett.
+He also worked with Samuel Sanders and Jonathan Feldman.